sveltejs/svelte-preprocess/README.md

   /** or pass an option to render synchronously and any other node-sass or sass options*/
   scss: {
     renderSync: true,
+    /** Explicitly set the scss implementation to use */
+    implementation: require('sass'),
   },

   /**  Pass options to the default preprocessor method */